Collage of images of Arugula, Radishes & Spring Onions with a black overlay shadow box with the text "13 Fast Growing Veggies for Small Spaces"

 Temperature Needs: 20-25°C (68-77°F)

-9. Fenugreek – A Summer-Loving Superfood
+9. Fenugreek – Small Space Summer Gardening Superfood

 Fenugreek is a powerhouse plant with edible leaves and seeds.
 It thrives in warm weather, so it’s best to grow it in summer.
 If you soak the seeds overnight before planting, they’ll sprout even faster!